Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Centralized/Decentralized framework

+Subsequently, researchers focused on developing communication-efficient methods to address the communication bottleneck in PS-based distributed machine learning.
+In an early work by Li et al.~\citep{communicationDisMLwithPS}, controllable synchronization and user-definable filters were used to reduce data communication volumes.
+Later, numerous methods were proposed to achieve efficient communication with data compression like sparsification~\citep{DorefaNet,1bit,scalableDisDNN,QSGD,ECQSGD,TernGrad,signSGD,EFsignSGD} (\S\ref{sec:sparsification}) and quantization~\citep{SparOLviaTrunc,FLStrategy,GradSparforDisOptim,CommQuantforDataPara,DGC,zhang2017poseidon} (\S\ref{sec:quantization}).

-Wang et al. \cite{icdcsWangWL19} proposed a new measurement to measure whether the update of one worker is relevant or not.
-They measure the relevance by comparing the local update with the global update at the last iteration.
-If the relevance exceeds the threshold, this update will be seen as relevant and transmitted to the server.
+In addition, Wang et al. ~\citep{icdcsWangWL19} proposed a novel measurement to determine the relevance of a worker.
+They measured the relevance by comparing the local update with the global update from the previous iteration.
+If the relevance exceeds a threshold, this update is considered as relevant and transmitted to the server.
+Another approach to reducing communication overhead is to use programmable switches~\citep{In-network}.
+By having workers connected to the same switch transmit their model updates over the network and complete the aggregation in the network, communication overheads between machines can be reduced.
+However, this approach presents challenges such as limited computation and storage of switches, as well as the packet loss.
+Specialized algorithms need to be designed to address these issues.